Import your Subaru into Canada, import a car into Canada. Subaru Canada.

 all info subject to change, correction, updating. all info from riv.ca

-1. They may check for a door VIN plate on the car.
+1. check the VIN plate on the car.
 All Subarus have a driver's door VIN plate stating the model year, build date, VIN and that it was built to US specifications see image below.

 2. You'll want to have with you the Title and Purchase order when you cross the Canadian border.

-Canada Border Services Agency will collect a nonrefundable RIV fee of $195.00 + GST in all provinces except Quebec where it is $195.00 + GST and QST.
+Canada Border Services Agency will collect a nonrefundable RIV fee of $204.75 + applicable Canadian taxes.
 Ways to pay: Online payment at www.riv.ca may be fastest, or mail a check and your Form 1 to Registrar of Imported Vehicles, 405 The West Mall, Ste 500, Toronto, On, M9C 5K7.
 Checks held for ten business days.
 Debit or cash may be used at the RIV office.
+There may be a $100 air conditioning fee.

 3. You'll get a Form 1 from the Border services.
 After payment, Form 1 and the Recall Clearance letter have been received by the RIV, an Inspection